 2. There are no minimum required distributions.

-Roth IRAs do not impose minimum required distributions (MRDs) during the lifetime of the original owner.
-Traditional IRAs and, generally, 401(k), 403(b), and other employer-sponsored retirement savings plans do.
+Roth IRAs do not have minimum required distributions (MRDs), also called required minimum distributions (RMDs), during the lifetime of the original owner.
+Traditional IRAs and, generally, 401(k), 403(b), and other employer-sponsored retirement savings plans—both Roth and traditional—do.
 If you don’t need your distributions for essential expenses, MRDs may be a nuisance.
-They have to be calculated each year, may result in taxable income, and if you miss taking one, there could be a big penalty as well—50% of the MRD not taken.
+They have to be calculated and withdrawn each year, and may result in taxable income.
+If you miss taking one, there could be a big penalty as well—50% of the MRD not taken.
 Because a Roth IRA eliminates the need to take MRDs, it may also enable you to pass on more of your retirement savings to your heirs (see below).

 3. Leave tax-free money to heirs.